What is Shaolin Chi Kung?

 When it is one to one, we usually describe this as Chi Kung Therapy or Chi Kung Healing but can also be Medical Chi Kung.
 The therapist opens energy points for the individual to enable the energy to flow more easily and may also transmit energy to help clear the blockage.
 The individual is also taught how to practice for him/her self.

 Sifu Joan, where have you trained and are you a Master?

-I am an inner chamber disciple of Shaolin Grandmaster Wong Kiew Kit of Malaysia.
+I have trained for almost 20 years with Shaolin Grandmaster Wong Kiew Kit of Malaysia.
 Sifu (this is the respectful name which we as his students use) helped me to overcome a severe back and neck injury by teaching me Shaolin Chi Kung.
-Initially, I only met Sifu, to overcome my problem, as I was told by Western medical consultants that I would eventually end up in a wheelchair.
-I overcame it in six months and one year later, Sifu, very kindly and generously, invited me to become an instructor.
-In the Shaolin tradition, it is an enormous honour to be invited to train and teach.
-That was 17 years ago!
-It is also important to be healthy to help other people.
+Initially, I only met Sifu to overcome my problem, as I was told by Western medical consultants that I would eventually end up in a wheelchair.
+I overcame it in six months and one year later I founded a branch of the Grandmaster;s school in Ireland.

 In January 2019 I opened my own personal school and continue helping people become the very best they can be.
 The spirit of Shaolin lives on.